 Initial Settings¶

 After Connecting to the Regulator, you should have the dashboard loaded in a browser.
-This page walks through every Settings tab in order.
+This page walks through every Setup tab in order.
 Plan on 10–30 minutes depending on how thoroughly you customize.

 The regulator ships preloaded for a 300 Ah 12 V LiFePO4 bank and a typical 100-amp-class alternator.
 The defaults are conservative — safe but under-utilized.
 Walk through every tab once on first boot; afterwards you'll only return for occasional tweaks.